128technology/docs/docs/intro_installation_quickstart_byol_conductor_aws.md

 6. In the **Choose Action** box, select **Launch CloudFormation** and click on the button **Launch**.
 7. Copy to the clipboard the URL of the template located in the field **Amazon S3 URL**.

 Launch the deployment with the corresponding AWS CLI commands making use of the S3 URL of the template identified previously.
-For a description of the parameters of the template, please refer to [Launch the Template](#launch-the-template).
+For a description of the parameters of the template, please refer to [Launch the Conductor Managed Template](#launch-the-conductor-managed-template).

+### Cloud-init Onboarding
+When launching an AWS EC2 instance using automation the following user-data section can be leveraged to setup the onboarding data for the instance.
+Additionally, this method can be used to further customize the conductor onboarding configuration.

 ```
 #cloud-config